amey-ghate/Bitcoin-Trading-Network-Trustworthiness-Analysis/README.md

 Bitcoin trading networks are complex and can be susceptible to fraudulent activities.
 This project provides an analytical approach to rate and verify the trustworthiness of these networks.

 ## Dataset
-We utilize a comprehensive dataset of Bitcoin transactions, encompassing various metrics that contribute to a network's trust evaluation.
+We utilized a comprehensive dataset of Bitcoin transactions, encompassing various metrics that contribute to a network's trust evaluation.

 ## Goodness and Fairness
 Our analysis includes a fairness algorithm that ensures ratings are not biased by the network's size or transaction volume.